 - Sprinkle the rhubarb evenly with 1 cup of the sugar.
 Evenly distribute the butter on top of the sugar.

 - In a medium mixing bowl, combine the baking mix, ¼ cup sugar, and salt.
 Whisk to blend completely.

-- Add the cream to the mixing bowl and stir to combine (the mixture will be sticky).
+- Add the heavy whipping cream to the mixing bowl and stir to combine (the mixture will be sticky).
 Spoon the mixture on top of the sugar and butter in the baking dish.
 Tip: spraying a silicon spatula with non-stick cooking spray before spooning and spreading the flour mixture helps with the sticking.